Dodge Dashboard Warning Lights and Symbols

 This guide will explain Chrysler Dashboard Warning Lights and Symbols.

-Anti-Lock Brake System Fault Indicator The system detected a fault if the ABS light remains on with the engine running.
+![]() Anti-lock brake System Fault Indicator If the ABS light remains on while the engine runs, the system detects a fault.
 The ABS needs to be serviced.
 Use an OBDII ABS Scan Tool to read the diagnostic trouble codes stored in the body module.
 Common ABS malfunctions include:

 |